Analog current drive amplifier user manual

 Mixed mode 2

 Output impedance of an amplifier is 0.5 Ohm at voltage mode.
 In special case if really needed output impedance can be reduced to ~0 Ohm.
 Just by disconnecting speaker negative return wire from J3, J17 minus terminals and connecting negative return to J13 Supply GND terminal.
 Warning !
-By doing so you loose overcurrent/oscillation protection.
+By doing so you loose overcurrent/oscillation protection and the amp will work only in Voltage mode.

 Mode 1 and mode 2 changes impedance as a function of frequency.
 Pic.
 8

 Mode 2 is more of a current drive, but at the expense of larger output impedance at drivers resonance.
 Anyway if output impedance is more than 10 times higher the load impedance it could be considered as current drive.
 Which is around 100 Ohm.
-Above that it is nice to have, but makes little difference.
+Above that it is nice to have, but makes less and less difference.

 -